logicmonitor/terraform-provider-logicmonitor/website/docs/r/website_group.markdown

 * `stop_monitoring` - true: monitoring is disabled for the websites in the group
 false: monitoring is enabled for the websites in the group If stopMonitoring=true, then alerting will also by default be disabled for the websites in the group (bool)
+* `test_location` - An object that indicates the websites locations. eg. {'all': false, smgId:[1,2,3], collectorIds:[14,16]} (WebsiteLocation)
+  + `all` - (true | false) Indicates that the service will be monitored from all checkpoint locations
+  + `collectorIds` - indicates that the service will be monitored from checkpoint locations 1, 2 and 3
+  + `collectors` - Need to pass 'null' value
+  + `smgIds` - indicates that the service will be monitored by Collectors 85 and 90

 ## Import